-Interviewers try to find out two things with this question:
+Interviewers try to find out two things while asking this question:

 Choose a task you solved

-Think about it for a moment.
-If you presented a task that you failed to solve, it would create a bad picture about your accounting skills.
+If you talked about a task that you eventually failed to solve, it would create a bad picture about your accounting skills in their eyes.
 You should always talk about the problem that you managed to solve at the end.
 Whether it really was the most difficult one you have ever encountered doesn’t matter.

 No experience with difficult tasks?

 At the end of the day, if you apply for an entry level job, you can be honest and say that you have no experience with difficult tasks.
 However, do not forget to say what you would do if you were facing one:

 I have no experience with tough accounting tasks.
-I have been able to solve everything so far, using my knowledge and IAS.
-However, if there was a difficult task, I could not solve it, I would consult one of my senior colleagues, or look for the solution on the internet.
-I am a member of some forums where experienced accountants help to solve the problems confidentially.
-I’d use this option if I can find no other way out.
+I have managed to address every problem at school.
+However, if there was a difficult task, I would consult one of my senior colleagues, or I would look for the solution on the internet.
+I am a member of some accounting forums where I can consult experienced accountants.
+I have already used their help a few times.

 - How do you ensure you make no mistakes in work?